Myself 2018 at 65

 1 minute has a palindrome for the hour 12 am to 1 am.

 I've begun an Excel worksheet to do these operations.
 The worksheet so far has derived 14 additive palindromes and 11 Fibonacci palindromes.
 This is exciting because there is no way to tell where this operation will go.
-This sheet was simple to construct and it was manually tabulated.
-As mentioned above, we have a small well-ordered set (not in the ordinal set theory sense of that phrase) so I didn't need to write macros to get results.
-If I go through a 2nd iteration of the derived palindromes are there be more?
+This sheet was simple to construct, and it was manually tabulated.
+As mentioned above, we have a small well-ordered set.
+If I go through a 2nd iteration of the derived palindromes, are there more?
 What if I mix the palindromic types by addition?
 What if I take the derived palindromes and recombine them with the originals?
-The permutations are many as interested readers might have guessed.
+The permutations are many, as interested readers might have guessed.
 This is an unfinished endeavor, and I plan to go further with the Excel sheet in the future.
-My intuition is iterative operations on these sets might lead to infinite palindromic reoccurrence.
+My intuition is that iterative operations on these sets might lead to infinite palindromic recurrence.

-One last comment for now, I've purposely avoided going into an expansive narrative on the history of palindromic integers in mathematics.
+I've purposely avoided going into an expansive narrative on the history of palindromic integers in mathematics.
 That would distract from what I consider a new approach to palindromic integral derivations.
-Those interested in the wider topic can certainly find enough material about it on the Web.
+Those interested in the wider topic can find countless articles about it on websites.
 If this short essay encourages that sort of exploration, then I'm doubly pleased.

 Addendum 4/16/19